jj5/mini-project/src/JMP001/jj5/README.md

 - https://www.jaycar.com.au/duinotech-arduino-compatible-25-inch-colour-lcd-touch-screen-display/p/XC4630

 The base directory for this project is the `jj5` directory which this README.md file is in.
-All referenced files and directories are given in single-quotes relative to this base directory.
+All referenced files and directories are given relative to this base directory.

 The Arduino project for this code is in `ino/Symbol_Keyboard/Symbol_Keyboard.ino`.
 You can open this project in your Arduino IDE.
 You might need to add the Keyboard.h library which is provided by Arduino.
 The XC4430 library is included in